ts-klassen/qrpc/aws/README.md

 - `AWS_REGION`: the same region used by Terraform.
 - `AWS_BUILD_BUCKET`: output `release_bucket_name` from Terraform.
 - `AWS_BUILD_LAUNCH_TEMPLATE_ID`: output `build_launch_template_id` from Terraform.
+If you override the log group name, update the workflow to match.
+The workflow uses a custom SSM document named `qrpc_build_run_shell` by default.

 ## Release flow
 1. Push a tag that points to a commit on `main`.